rishabhahuja12/RPC_communication/EXPLANATION.md

 ## What This Project Does

-This project simulates a **distributed computing system** where a central machine (master) receives tasks from a user (client) and distributes them to multiple worker machines for execution using **Remote Procedure Calls (RPC)**.
+This project **implements** a **distributed computing system** where a central machine (master) receives tasks from a user (client) and distributes them to multiple worker machines for execution using **Remote Procedure Calls (RPC)**.

 **In simple terms:**
-> Instead of one machine doing all the work, the work is split across multiple machines.
+> Instead of one machine doing all the work, the work is split across multiple machines on a real network.
 If one machine breaks down, another takes over.
 This is how real-world cloud systems like AWS, Google Cloud, and Hadoop work at a fundamental level.

 ---